hannahier94/Project_ITC_Data_Mining/README.md

 It is very quick and easy to get Reddit API credentials.
 Refer to https://www.reddit.com/wiki/api to get your credentials, then update the configuration dictionary located in `config.json`

+Please, notice that in the `config.json` you will need to provide your mysql and Reddit credentials (mysql: username, localhost and password - Reddit: clientname, cliensecret and username).

 ---
 ## Clone